COVID-19 AND MENTAL HEALTH

 The NHS has produced a number of videos for pilates inspired exercises aimed at people with arthritis, chronic back pain, knee pain or chronic pain.
 Well worth checking out:

-A message from the Rheumatology Department at Royal Cornwall Hospitals Trust (dated 26 March 2020):
+A message from the Rheumatology Department at Royal Cornwall Hospitals Trust (updated 17 September 2020):

 ” We are aware that a lot of you have had concerns and have been ringing the advice line with questions about your risk because of certain conditions and various medications, and whether this increases your risk during the Covid-19 outbreak.